Invariants of Relative Right and Contact Equivalences: Quasihomogeneous Diffeomorphisms and Vector Fields

-\end{defn} The set of all diffeomorphisms of order $d\geq0$ is a group $G_d$.
-The family of groups $G_d$ yields a decreasing filtration of the group $G$ of formal diffeomorphisms; indeed, for $\acute{d}>d\geq0$, $G_{\acute{d}}\subset G_d$ and is a normal subgroup in $G_d$.\\ The group $G_0$ plays the role in the quasihomogeneous case that the full group of formal diffeomorphisms plays in the homogeneous case.
-We should emphasize that in the quasihomogeneous case $G_0\neq G$ since certain diffeomorphisms have negative orders and do not belong to $G_0$.
+The group $G_0$ plays the role in the quasihomogeneous case that the full group of formal diffeomorphisms plays in the homogeneous case.
+We should emphasize that in the quasihomogeneous case $G_0\neq G$, since certain diffeomorphisms have negative orders and do not belong to $G_0$.